Skip to main content

 “Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, ‘Cursed is every one that hangeth on a tree.’” — Galatians 3:13 This verse may appear cryptic at first glance, but through Neville Goddard’s mystical approach, it reveals a hidden spiritual mechanism: the movement from bondage to freedom, from effort to effortless assumption—through the power of imagination.
 The Curse of the Law: Living by Appearances In Neville’s teaching, “the law” doesn’t simply refer to the Mosaic commandments—it symbolises the state of consciousness bound by external cause and effect .
 It’s the mindset that says: You must earn your good through effort.
 Life rewards merit, not belief.
 You are separate from God and from fulfilment.
 This is the curse : the belief that life happens to you from the outside, rather than through you from within.
 Christ as Your Imagination Neville taught that Christ is your own human imagination —the divine power to assume a new s...

 In the poetic unfolding of Genesis 2 , there is a sacred sequence that quietly reveals how imagination operates as the creative power of God.
-The Garden of Eden is not a distant paradise lost to time, but a symbol of the inner world—the meeting place between divine consciousness and human experience.
+The Garden of Eden is not a distant paradise lost to time, but a symbol of the inner world—the meeting place between consciousness and experience.
 Let’s consider the progression: “And the Lord God planted a garden eastward in Eden; and there he put the man whom he had formed.
 And out of the ground made the Lord God to grow every tree that is pleasant to the sight, and good for food; the tree of life also in the midst of the garden, and the tree of knowledge of good and evil.”
 (Genesis 2:8–9) Only after the trees are described do we read: “And a river went out of Eden to water the garden; and from thence it was parted, and became into four heads.”
 (Genesis 2:10) This divine order— trees first, then rivers —is no accident.
 It speaks to the invisible processes of manifestation and the creative movement of consciousness.
-T...
+The Trees...